Dual Citizenship in Italy

 If this applies to you, you can obtain citizenship after two years of marriage if you reside in Italy or after three years if you do not.
 Either way, you’ll need to submit a citizenship application.

 Pros: You can establish a place among the Italians with a little effort and an application.
-Moreover, speaking Italian is not a requirement for acceptance.
+However, speaking Italian is a requirement for acceptance.

 Cons: You must meet and fall in love with a native Italian in order for this to work.